The Robotaxi Rollout #1: The Basics and How They Might Surprise You

 Now, if the minimum crew is 8 people, let’s have a look at how many vehicles a crew could serve.

-• Plugging in: 30 seconds + 30 seconds = 60 seconds
+• Plugging in + confirm start: 20 seconds + 60 seconds = 80 seconds

-• Plugging out: 20 seconds + 30 seconds = 50 seconds
+• Plugging out + put back cable: 20 seconds + 60 seconds = 80 seconds

-If 10,000 robotaxis are required in a major metropolitan area, and a single hub can only support 264 vehicles, this means we would need 38 hubs to support those vehicles.
-If each hub has a have a minimum staff of 8 (which we said earlier was conservative), that’s 304 total staff required just for basic charging!
-And that’s just the on-site team.
-There’s also management, HR and administrative roles, facility support and the added costs of each hub – breakrooms, bathrooms, security, etc. All of this adds up to millions of dollars, and that’s just for a single city.
+There’s also management, HR and administrative roles, facility support and the added costs of each hub – break rooms, bathrooms, security, etc. All of this adds up to millions of dollars, and that’s just for a single city.
 An ambitious robotaxi company will look to expand to new locations, further increasing those costs into the tens of millions.
-Additionally, the job of being “bossed around” by a fleet management system to perform the task of plugging-in and out vehicles all day, may not be the dream career for many people, so hiring a crew of 300, and motivating and maintaining them is a major challenge in itself.
+Additionally, the job of being “bossed around” by a fleet management system to perform the task of plugging-in and out vehicles all day, may not be the dream career for many people, so hiring a crew of 400+, and motivating and maintaining them is a major challenge in itself and an enormous distraction from the core business.

 With all this in mind, it’s clear that manual charging in a scaled robotaxi operation makes no sense from a business perspective.
 So, if these vehicles can drive themselves, why can’t they charge themselves too?
 A robotic system can work 24 hours a day and handle the mundane task of charging all without the need for breaks, supervision, training, or the need for on-site facilities like breakrooms or bathrooms.

 At Rocsys, we believe that the best charging experience is the one you don’t have.
-Through a combination of soft robotics, advanced AI, and cutting-edge computer vision technology, we have developed a robotic solution that integrates with any industry standard charger to make the entire charging process completely hands-free.
+Through a combination of soft robotics, advanced AI, and cutting-edge computer vision technology, we have developed robotic solutions that integrate with any industry standard charger to make the entire charging process completely hands-free.
 This allows anyone with a fleet of electric vehicles to unlock greater efficiency in a cost-effective way.
 And for self-driving vehicles like robotaxis, hands-free charging closes the automation loop, creating a truly autonomous operation, and unlocking the full potential of their vehicles.

 If autonomous electric vehicles are going to succeed, charging remains a major bottleneck that needs to be addressed.
 As we continue this series, we will look at the different strategies robotaxi companies can take to roll out this network of charging stations to minimize down time and efficiently meet the demands of a major metropolitan city.